PyPSA/pypsa-za/docs/index.rst

    :width: 50%
    :align: center

+An initial PyPSA-ZA model of the South African power system called was developed by `Hörsch and Calitz <https://arxiv.org/pdf/1710.11199.pdf>`_ who studied a future renewable energy based South African electricity network for a single reference year (in other words, it was not an intertemporally optimised power system development model – showing an optimised transition over time – it only provided a snapshot of an optimised high renewables system at a particular point in time – 2040, albeit with reasonable spatial (network) resolution.

+The PyPSA-ZA model has been designed to handle high spatial resolution (detailed network specification, i.e. grid constraints), but it does not perform multi-year optimisation and instead analyses a single year snapshot.
+Currently, there is no existing PyPSA model for South Africa that can be used to address the multi-year, least cost optimised, transition path to a decarbonised power sector over the coming decades.
+Therefore, an updated and expanded PyPSA-ZA model is required that is comparable with the existing, mostly proprietary, modelling approaches that are used in the country.

+Although the experience from `PyPSA-Eur <https://github.com/PyPSA/pypsa-eur>`_, PyPSA-ZA and `PyPSA meets Earth <https://pypsa-meets-earth.github.io/>`_ has be leveraged to significantly shorten the development timeframe for the new model, there remains extensive work that is required in terms of input datasets, model development, and validation against existing results from commercial tools to establish its credibility to ensure that the outcomes can be trusted to support policy decisions.

+..
 PyPSA model of the South African electricity system at the level of ESKOM's supply regions.
    The model is described and evaluated in the paper PyPSA-ZA: Investment and operation co-optimization of integrating wind and solar in South Africa at high spatial and temporal detail, 2017, arXiv:1710.11199.
    This repository contains the scripts to automatically reproduce the analysis.

 =============
 Documentation